Community-Programmer/FinTechForge/README.md

 ## 🌍 Impact

 FinTechForge aims to democratize financial technology by providing an open-source platform that empowers developers, students, and innovators to build and experiment with financial tools.
-It fosters hands-on learning, real-world experimentation, and collaboration, making it easier for anyone to contribute to the future of finance. 💡
+It fosters hands-on learning, real-world experimentation, and collaboration, making it easier for anyone to contribute to the future of finance.💡

 ### 🔮 Future Scope